Cleaning Guides

 Step 3: Clean your oven with an oven cleaner

 Spray your oven racks as well.
-Grab tinfoil, crumble it and scrub them.
+Grab tinfoil, crumble it and scrub it.
 If you want to make your oven racks shiny again – we’ve covered how in this article.

 You may also like: